 Blessed are the merciful, for they will be shown mercy.
 (Matthew 5:7)

 ‘Do not judge, or you too will be judged.
 For in the same way as you judge others, you will be judged, and with the measure you use, it will be measured to you.
 (Matthew 7:1-2)

 Extend Mercy to receive Mercy

-The chance is very high that you and I will both need Mercy extended to us at the Day of Judgment.
+You and I will also need Mercy extended to us at the Day of Judgment.
 The Prophet Isa al Masih (PBUH) was willing to extend it to someone who clearly had violated the commands – who did not deserve it.
 But what he does require is that we also extend mercy to those around us.
-According to him, the level of mercy that we extend will be used to determine the mercy that we will receive.
+According to the prophet, the level of mercy that we extend will determine the mercy that we will receive.
 It is because we are so quick to judge the sins of others that there is so much conflict around us.
 It would be wiser for us to extend mercy to those who have hurt us.
 Let us ask God to help us become people who, like the Prophet Isa al Masih (PBUH), extended mercy to those who did not deserve it, so that we, undeserving as we are, can also receive Mercy when we will need it.
 Then we will be ready to understand the Mercy offered to us in the Good news of the Injil.